Azure/acr/docs/custom-domain/README.md

 For each domain, the corresponding TLS private key and public certificate pair must be added as a PEM-formatted file to an Azure key vault that is accessible by your registry.
 We recommend creating a new key vault containing only your TLS certificates and granting the registry's identity access to `get` secrets.
 1. [Create](https://docs.microsoft.com/azure/key-vault/) a new Azure key vault.
-2. [Import](https://docs.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate) your certificate files to the key vault.
+2. [Import](https://docs.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate) certificate PEM files you created to the key vault.
+Alternatively, generate certificates in the key vault.
-3. Add an access policy to the key vault that grants your registry's identity access to `get` certificates:\
+3. Add an access policy to the key vault that grants your registry's identity access to `get` secrets.
+This policy enables the registry to access the private key portion of the certificate, which is addressed as a secret.\
-   `az keyvault set-policy --name <your-kv-name> --certificate-permissions get --spn <registry-system-or-user-mi-principal-id>`
+   `az keyvault set-policy --name <your-kv-name> --secret-permissions get --spn <registry-system-or-user-mi-principal-id>`
    - The output of the command to enable managed identities on the registry contains the principal IDs of the assiged identity or identities.
    - Alternatively, you may obtain the principal IDs using the Azure CLI:
      - For system-assigned managed identity: